DFKI-SignLanguage/VideoProcessingTools/README.md

 In addition, both `FrameProducer`s and `FrameConsumer`s implement the `__enter__()` and `__exit__()` methods, so to be used in `with` contexts.

-With this scheme, the transformation and transfer of frames can be implemented with a recipe like this:
+The transformation and transfer of frames can be implemented with a recipe like this:

 ```python
 from slvideotools.datagen import ImageDirFrameProducer, VideoFrameConsumer